Join us to discover how your faith can influence public life as we take our annual summer school online.

 Social justice language is everywhere, but what constitutes a specifically biblical approach to changing society?
-We consider a biblical and relational framework for social reform, and examine its application in the area of families.
+In plenary sessions and small group discussions, we'll consider a biblical and relational framework for social reform in the area of families.

 For those interested in learning how they can be social reformers, this is an opportunity to shape your vision and gain inspiration for how to start.